 Each Family Day Care educator sets their own fees.
 Charges are calculated on an hourly rate, ranging from between $5.45 and $10 per child for ‘core’ care from 8am to 6pm weekdays.
 Care outside these times is charged at a different rate.

-The Child Care Benefit and Child Care Rebate apply to Family Day Care which can greatly reduce the cost of care.
-Both are available to eligible families and can be obtained by contacting the Department of Human Services (previously Family Assistance Office).
+The Australian Government provides financial assistance to help families cover the costs of child care.
+This assistance can greatly reduce the cost of Family Day Care.
+Subsidies are available to eligible families and can be obtained by contacting the Department of Human Services.

 Enrolling your child in Family Day Care

-To enrol your child in Family Day Care, you should first contact the local Family Day Care Coordination Unit at Mildura Rural City Council to discuss your care needs, expectations and responsibilities.
+To enrol in Family Day Care please complete an Enrolment Form for each child and return it together with the items on the Enrolment Checklist to the Deakin Avenue Service Centre at 76 Deakin Avenue Mildura.
+You can contact the Coordination Unit if you need to discuss your care needs at any time during the enrolment process.
 The Coordination Unit will seek placement with an educator based on your requirements.
-Once an appropriate educator has been found, Council will contact you and you can arrange to meet the educator.
+Once an appropriate educator has been found the Coordination Unit will contact you and you can arrange to meet the educator.